kensleDev/persistent-macros.nvim/README.md

 | register  | string | The register to put the macro in |
 |           |        |                                  |

-1. Call the command with the Macro name and register
+1. Call the command with the Macro name and register to store it in
 ```
 :call RegToMacro Test g
 ```

 ### RegToReg

-Swaps the position of the 2 specified registers
+Swaps the position of the 2 specified registers.

 | arg          | type   | info         |
 | ------------ | ------ | ------------ |